pico2/Arianrhod/Source/sources/cpython/Doc/library/os.path.rst

 .. function:: samestat(stat1, stat2)

    Return ``True`` if the stat tuples *stat1* and *stat2* refer to the same file.
-   These structures may have been returned by :func:`fstat`, :func:`lstat`, or :func:`stat`.
+   These structures may have been returned by :func:`os.fstat`, :func:`os.lstat`, or :func:`os.stat`.
 This function implements the underlying comparison used by :func:`samefile` and :func:`sameopenfile`.

    Availability: Unix, Windows.